Some physical weakness may be a part of the aging process; however, functional decline is often the result of a sedentary lifestyle.

 After a ten-week period, the seniors who underwent resistance training increased their muscle strength by 113 percent, increased their walking speed by 12 percent, and increased their ability to climb stairs by 28 percent.
 Four seniors who had needed walkers became able to walk with a cane.

-Live Free Home Health Care understands how to incorporate moderate activity and exercise into daily routine as an important part of care.
-Visit www.LiveFreeHomeHealthCare.com for additional information or call (603) 217-0149.
+Live Free Home Health Care’s home care specialists in Concord, NH and the surrounding areas understand how to incorporate moderate activity and exercise into daily routine as an important part of care.
+Contact us at 603-217-0149 to learn more about our services and how we can help.